Self Seeding Plants

 I like to think that I am a sensitive gardener, in tune with nature and my environment, and also that I have a good sense of the natural.
 Thus I am proud of my self-seeding programme.
 My blue pansy mulch has been duly scattered in the Dog-Path Garden, and I value the large Korean Angelica for working hard and depositing its seedlings everywhere.
 I chop up Cerinthe with scissors when it's past flowering, and encourage my nasturtium patches using the same techniques.
 I'm giving nature a small selective helping hand.

-But lately this March I can see a different side to things.
+But lately I can see a different side to things.
 I suspect that beneath every champion of self-seeding there lies a lazy gardener - a gardener full of good intentions and seed catalogues, yet incapable of delivering the required trays of plantlets, or of remembering to water them.
 And the results in my garden this Autumn have been a visual disaster.

 Lime green nicotianas